 Section 29.
 EXPIRATION OF AUTHORIZATION.
-The authority of the Authorized Officer to sell the Bonds as described in Section 2(b) of this Resolution shall expire on the one-year anniversary date of the adoption of this Resolution by the Board.
+The authority of the Pricing Officer to execute the bond purchase agreement as described in Section 2(b) of this Resolution shall expire on the one-year anniversary date of the adoption of this Resolution by the Board.